aaron10l/aaron10l.github.io/about.md

 timeline_collection: Education # heading for timeline
 ---

+**Check out my first [publication](https://joss.theoj.org)!**

 Thanks for looking at my personal website!
 I am an undergraduate [Computer Science](https://ceas.uc.edu/academics/departments/computer-science.html) student studying at the University of Cincinnati.
-Check out my first [publication](https://joss.theoj.org)!

-Most recently, I was a software engineer intern at the [Chan Zuckerberg Biohub](https://www.elevancehealth.com/) in SF (obligatory blog post coming soon...).
+Most recently, I was a software engineer intern at the [Netflix](https://www.elevancehealth.com/) in Los Gatos, CA, where I worked on the Testing, Integration, and Productivity team (formerly known as MoPro).
+I worked on improving the visiblity into Netflix's device testing labs.

 I am interested in distributed systems, backend development, and machine learning.
-Lately, I have been learning Go and working on some interesting web apps for the housing market...
+Lately, I have been [reading](https://understandingdistributed.systems) and working on AI systems for tabular data.

-Outside of class, I enjoy listening to live music, hitting the gym, and fishing.
+Outside of class, I enjoy listening to live music, fishing, and playing basketball.

 ![fishing](images/fishin.jpg)